CshlSiepelLab/phast/README.txt

     4. Download a copy of Phast from http://compgen.bscb.cornell.edu/phast/ and extract the contents of phast*.tgz using 'tar -xvzf phast*.tgz'
     5. Change directory to 'phast/src/' and run 'make CLAPACKPATH=/usr/local/software/clapack'
-	Replacing '/usr/local/software/clapack' with the path of your Clapack install i.e. CLAPACKPATH=/home/username/CLAPACK-3.2.1
+	replacing '/usr/local/software/clapack' with the path of your Clapack install (e.g., CLAPACKPATH=/home/username/CLAPACK-3.2.1)
     6. The Phast binaries should be created in the '../bin/' directory

   Windows
-    Building under Windows is possible but difficult, we recommend using provided binaries.
+    PHAST can be compiled under Windows using the Cygwin linux-like environment, but some users have reported difficulties in making this work.
+We recommend using the provided binaries for Windows, unless you have a good reason to compile the package from source.

-The Phast package should compile cleanly.
+The Phast package should compile cleanly in most standard linux or linux-like environments (including MacOS).
 If you encounter problems compiling, please report them to phast-help-l@cornell.edu.
 We'll do our best to help you work around them and to avoid similar problems in the future.

 NOTES

     - If CLAPACK is used, PHAST also depends on the "F2C" (Fortran to C) package and on an implementation of the "BLAS" (Basic Linear Algebra